quicwg/base-drafts/draft-ietf-quic-transport.md

 packets.

-An endpoint MAY send data to an unvalidated peer address, but it MUST protect against potential attacks as described in {{address-spoofing}} and
+An endpoint MAY send data to an unvalidated peer address, but it MUST protect against potential attacks as described in Sections {{address-spoofing<}} and
-{{on-path-spoofing}}.
+{{on-path-spoofing<}}.
 An endpoint MAY skip validation of a peer address if that address has been seen recently.
-In particular, if an endpoint returns to a previously-validated path after detecting some form of spurious migration, skipping address validation and restoring loss detection and congestion state can reduce the performance impact of the attack.
+In particular, if an endpoint returns to a previously validated path after detecting some form of spurious migration, skipping address validation and restoring loss detection and congestion state can reduce the performance impact of the attack.